TwoFX/sudoku/README.md

 Please look at the screenshot for an example of how a game of sudoku can look.

-Cells are zero-indexed from the top right.
+Cells are zero-indexed from the top left.
 You place the number z in cell (x, y) by saying

 ```lean
 have cxy : s.f (x, y) = z,